nitingupta910/neural-robot-dynamics/README.md

 pip install rl-games
 ```

+Step 6: Install other missing packages if encountered during running the scripts, e.g., `tqdm`, `pyglet`.

 ## Examples

 We released pretrained NeRD models of Cartpole and Ant (pretrained from Warp sim) to demonstrate the integration of the neural dynamics solver into Newton.